ArlenMuc/Blanka-punish-guide/README.md

         V-trigger 1 (hp+hk)

     Light Ball
-        Medium Sand Blaster (236+mp)

         EX Sand Blaster (236+pp)

-* Guide has been updated as of patch Ver.08.16
+* Guide has been updated as of patch Ver.07.002 also refered as CR202205 Ver